Rudi Bass: Later life

 At age 72, in 1986, he and his wife, Dr. Annette Lyons, moved to Paris, France, where he began to write and draw as a free-lance artist.
 Two published works from this period are How to Talk to a French Crocodile and Comment Parler au Crocodile Americaine.

 Bass gifted his design and installation of the war memorial stone plaques in the Cloister area and the design of the wrought iron alms bowl in the entry of the American Cathedral in Paris.

 From March 26 to April 21, 2002, he had a one-man show at The National Arts Club in NYC The National Arts Club in New York entitled "How We Got Where We Are: 42 Portraits and Stories by Rudi Bass of marriages and murders, myth and reality of the rights of women and the rites of men."
 These are portraits with calligraphic text depicting historical figures with a brief bio of each.
 He primarily used acrylics for the paintings and India ink for the calligraphy.
 This body of work had two additional showings in different venues and were very well received in their entirety both for their beauty and their interesting and educational data in the text.

-During all their years in France and continuing in his studio at home in New York City until shortly before his death, Rudi continued his prolific creative life turning out books, other art work and more (see Published works).
+During all their years in France and continuing in his studio at home in New York City until shortly before his death, Rudi continued turning out books, other artwork and more (see Published works).
 He painted, sketched, wrote, designed and created daily and was an inspiration for many much younger than he.

 At the time of his death, at the age 96, he was working on a project creating a new alphabet to enhance texting on smartphones.

 An oral history of his life was recorded by the Leo Baeck Institute in New York shortly before his death, and they have spoken for his work and manuscripts for their library.